MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-authentication.md

 # Authentication in Direct Line API 1.1

 > [!IMPORTANT]
 > This article describes authentication in Direct Line API 1.1.
-If you are creating a new connection between your client application and bot, use [Direct Line API 3.0](bot-framework-rest-direct-line-3-0-authentication.md) instead.
+If you're creating a new connection between your client application and bot, use [Direct Line API 3.0](bot-framework-rest-direct-line-3-0-authentication.md) instead.

 A client can authenticate requests to Direct Line API 1.1 either by using a *secret* that you [obtain from the Direct Line channel configuration page](../bot-service-channel-connect-directline.md) in the Bot Framework Portal or by using a *token* that you obtain at runtime.